alevchuk/pstm/lnd-e2e-testing/README.md

 # On Debian, to get dig, you'll need to install the "dnsutils" package
 ```

-4. Test with netcat from a different host
+4. Test with netcat (nc) from a different host
 ```
 echo hi | nc -v <external_ip_of_LND_host> 9735
 ```

+Alternetively to netcat you can use https://www.infobyip.com/tcpportchecker.php

 lnc logs will show

       2018-01-08 20:41:07.856 [ERR] CMGR: Can't accept connection: unexpected EOF

 # What's Next?